andreaepivent/andreaepivent.github.io/_pages/about.md

 Hi, my name is Andréa and I am a first year PhD student at [Institut Polytechnique de Paris](https://www.ip-paris.fr/)/[CREST](https://crest.science/) under the supervision of Prof. [Olivier Gossner](http://gossner.me/).

-I am interested in industrial organizations and competition policy.
-My research focusses on the impact of pricing algorithms on competition and market outcomes.
+I am interested in industrial organizations, digital economics and competition policy.
+My research focuses on algorithms on digital platforms.
+In my thesis, I aim at quantifying the impact algorithms have on market outcomes and users, and studying which tools could be given to the latter to have more power in front of platforms.

-Research
+Work in progress
 ======

 TBA